wandb/docs/content/guides/hosting/monitoring-usage/slack-alerts.md

 2. Within the Scopes section, provide the bot with the **incoming_webhook** scope.
 Scopes give your app permission to perform actions in your development workspace.

-    For more information about OAuth scopes for Bots, see the Understanding OAuth scopes for Bots tutorial in the Slack api documentation.
+    For more information about OAuth scopes for Bots, see the Understanding OAuth scopes for Bots tutorial in the Slack API documentation.

     {{< img src="/images/hosting/save_urls.png" alt="" >}}